teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-compose/compose-mariadb/README.md

 ## Docker Compose File

-Because we want to use the Flask image together with Redis, we use the following `docker-compose.yml` file, stored in a top-level directory called `compose-flask`:
+This `docker-compose.yml` file defines two services: `mariadb` and `mysql-client`.

-This `docker-compose.yml` file defines two services: `mariadb` and `mysql-client`:
+It also creates a persistent volume so the database data isn’t lost when the container stops.

 ```yaml
 services: